scomri/PastaRebellion/data/README.md

 ================
 Team AN - Omri Sgan-cohen & Shahar Ben-Ishay

-# This Markdown file describes the data folder structure and organization ...
+## This Markdown file describes the data folder structure and organization ...

 --

+# DOWNLOAD THE DATA FROM GOOGLE DRIVE LINK INTO THIS FOLDER IN ORDER TO RUN THE PROJECT ON THE DATA

 This data folder contains 6 processed data sets.
 The data preprocessing is available in the code repository, in the "data_preprocessing" RMD file.